apache/echarts-doc/en/option/component/visual-map.md

 <br>
 In series that controlled by visualMap, if a data item needs to escape from controlled by visualMap, you can set like this:
 ```
+series: {
+    type: '...',
-series : [
+    data: [
         {name: 'Shanghai', value: 251},
         {name: 'Haikou', value: 21},
         // Mark as `visualMap: false`, then this item does not controlled by visualMap any more,
         // and series visual config (like color, symbol, ...) can be used to this item.
         {name: 'Beijing', value: 821, },
         ...
     ]
+}
 ```